20 Best Things To Do in Sal, Cape Verde

 Best Hotels in Sal, Cape Verde

-Whereas Palmeira is the capital of Sal, Cape Verde, Santa Maria, in the southern part of the island, is the main hub.
-Most hotels, activities, and restaurants are located here.
+Palmeira is one of the largest towns of Sal, Cape Verde, Santa Maria, and is the main hub in the southern part of the island.

 Where to stay in Santa Maria, Sal, Cape Verde